jozu-ai/kitops/docs/src/docs/next-steps.md

 # The Power of Unpack

-Models and their datasets can be very large and take a long time to push or pull, so Kit includes the `unpack` command that allows you to pull only pieces of the ModelKit you need, saving time and storage space:
+Models and their datasets can be very large and take a long time to push or pull, so KitOps includes the `unpack` command that allows you to pull only pieces of the ModelKit you need, saving time and storage space:

 `unpack` can take arguments for partial unpacking of a ModelKit:
 * `--model` to unpack only the model to the destination file system